-Provide accurate and complete information about your medical history, current health status/condition, including pain and other matters relating to your health as well as any previous hospitalization.
+- To provide accurate and complete information about your identity, medical history, current health status/condition; including pain and other matters relating to your health and any previous hospitalizations;

-Report any changes in your condition to your doctor.
+- Report any changes in your condition to your healthcare team;

-Let your caregiver(s) know that you understand any treatment prescribed for you.
+- Let your healthcare team know that you understand/do not understand any treatment prescribed for you;

-Comply with the prescribed treatment plan and instructions recommended by your doctor or inform your doctor and hospital staff if you choose to refuse treatment.
+- Comply with the prescribed treatment plan and instructions recommended by your doctor and inform the healthcare team if you choose to refuse treatment;

-Understand that failure or refusal to follow the treatment plan and instructions may have a negative impact on your treatment.
+- Understand that failure or refusal to follow the recommended treatment plan and instructions may have a negative impact on your treatment;

-While in the hospital, take only the medications prescribed by your doctor for use during your hospitalization.
+- Take only the medications prescribed by your doctor for use during your hospitalization.
 A nurse will provide the medications to you.
-The hospital will properly dispose of any other medications or chemical substances that are not appropriately labeled or prescribed.
-It is important to maintain a accurate list of any medications or supplements that you take on a regular basis.
-In order to keep it accurate bring this list to all your doctor appointments, visits to the hospital and when filling prescriptions at the pharmacy.
+The hospital will properly dispose of other medications or chemical substances that are not appropriately labeled or prescribed.
+It is important to maintain an accurate list of your medications and any supplements that you take on a regular basis.
+To maintain an accurate list of medications, bring that list to all your doctor’s appointments, visits to the hospital, and when filling prescriptions at the pharmacy;

-Respect the rights of other patients as well as hospital rules and regulations.
-Please do not visit other patients in their rooms or leave your assigned unit without checking with a member of your health care team in advance.
+- Respect the rights of other patients.
+Please do not visit other patients in their rooms or leave the assigned unit without checking with a member of the health care team.